 Overture Center is an elegant entertainment complex in downtown Madison, home to traveling Broadway-style plays that stay for a few weeks, and home to Madison's Symphony, Opera, and several professional stage companies.
 Its construction was funded by a millionaire's donations, and building the place cost something like $200-million dollars.
 It opened in 2004, a beautiful facility with fine acoustics, and arguably the snazziest, most upscale place in the city.

 Not surprisingly, tickets for most shows at Overture are expensive, but they also schedule old movie events several times every year, labeled the 'Duck Soup' series, which are (or were) quite reasonably priced.
-'Duck Soup' was intended to be more affordable than Overture's other shows, with the implication that Overture, being a public facility, was reaching out to folks who might not have a mink stole or tuxedo in their closet.
+'Duck Soup' was intended to be more affordable than Overture's other shows, with the implication that Overture, being a public facility, was reaching out to folks who might not have a yacht tethered to the pier or a mink hanging in the closet.
 It was $3 per ticket ten or twelve years ago, a price we could afford.

 Twice we thought we were attending a 'Duck Soup' screening, and both times we didn't even get into the auditorium.
 The first time, Steph waited in line to buy the tickets, and was treated brusquely by the person working the ticket window.
 I was standing right behind her, and this is a fair account of their exchange: